🌊 Lombok: Coral Reef Volunteer Journey 🐠

 Program Details

-The Coral Reef Restoration Volunteer Program begins with 1 week in Bali for orientation and campaign design, then continues in Gili Nanggu, West Lombok, offering a hands-on opportunity to directly support the conservation and restoration of vibrant coral ecosystems.
-Situated in the heart of Indonesia’s Coral Triangle, Gili Nanggu is home to diverse marine life and coral species that are essential for the health of the ocean.
+The Coral Reef Restoration Volunteer Program starts with a 1-day orientation and cultural exploration in Bali, then continues in Gili Nanggu, West Lombok, where you’ll directly support coral conservation and restoration.
+Located in the heart of Indonesia’s Coral Triangle, Gili Nanggu hosts diverse marine life and coral species vital to ocean health.

 As a volunteer, you will participate in coral restoration through coral planting, reef monitoring, and underwater cleaning.
 The program is designed to provide you with a deep understanding of coral ecosystems, their importance for ocean health, and the threats they face from climate change and human activity.